Gilbert Hay (poet)

 Gilbert Hay (b. c.
 1403; last mentioned in 1456) or Sir Gilbert the Haye, Scottish poet and translator, was perhaps a kinsman of the house of Errol.

 If he is the student named in the registers of the University of St Andrews in 1418-1419, his birth may be fixed about 1403.
-He was in France in 1432, perhaps some years earlier, for a "Gilbert de la Haye" is mentioned as present at Reims, in July 1430, at the coronation of Charles VII.
+He lived in France for 24 years.
+He may have arrived in France in 1421 as part of the contingent led by John Stewart, Earl of Buchan.
+A "Gilbert de la Haye" is mentioned as present at Reims, in July 1430, at the coronation of Charles VII.
 He has left it on record, in the Prologue to his Buke of the Law of Armys, that he was "chaumerlayn umquhyle to the maist worthy King Charles of France."
-In 1456 he was back in Scotland, in the service of the chancellor, William, Earl of Orkney and Caithness, "in his castell of Rosselyn," south of Edinburgh.
+He may have left sometime in the mid-1440s, perhaps after the death of the dauphine Margaret Stewart in 1445.
+In 1456 he was back in Scotland, in the service of the chancellor, William Sinclair, 3rd Earl of Orkney and 1st Earl Caithness, "in his castell of Rosselyn," south of Edinburgh.
 The date of his death is unknown.

 Hay is named by Dunbar in his Lament for the Makaris, and by Sir David Lyndsay in his Testament and Complaynt of the Papyngo.
 His only poetic work is The Buik of King Alexander the Conquerour, of which a portion, in copy, formerly at Taymouth Castle, now lies in the National Records of Scotland.
 Another copy, believed to be an earlier version, on which the Taymouth copy is based, can be found at the British Library.
 A more accessible version of both with a detailed textual analysis of the differences was published by the Scottish Text Society in 1986.

 He has left three translations, extant in one volume (in old binding) in the collection of Abbotsford: